Complications of Mumps: Meningitis

 - Sensitivity to light.

-Encephalitis (inflammation of the brain) is a rare complication of mumps, but it is responsible for a number of the other complications of mumps, including:
+Encephalitis (inflammation of the brain) is a rare complication of mumps, but it is responsible for a number of the other mumps complications, including:

 In rare cases, mumps can cause other problems in the brain, including: